Alterlapsus/TiendaVirtual/README.md

 Tecnologías utilizadas:

 - HTML
-- CSS, FLEXBOX, GRID Y BEM
+- CSS, FLEXBOX, GRID AND BEM

 ---